franzmelchiori/alyvix_server_checkmk/README.md

-# Checkmk special agent for Alyvix Server
+# Checkmk local check for Alyvix Server

-This Checkmk special agent uses the RESTful web API of the Alyvix Server to gather transaction measurements about a given ongoing Alyvix test case.
+This Checkmk local check uses the RESTful web API of the Alyvix Server to gather transaction measurements about a given ongoing Alyvix test case.